Bat Symbolism and Meaning – Totem and Spirit

 They were believed to possess supernatural abilities and often acted as guides in the afterlife or symbols of death and resurrection.
 In some cultures, bats were viewed as a symbol of freedom and independence, while in others, they were seen as an animal that should be feared or avoided.

-In some stories, bats also represented wisdom, as well as loyalty, and protection.
-The symbolism and meaning of bats in Greek cultures may vary depending on the region and time period.
+In some stories, bats also represented wisdom, loyalty, and protection.
+The symbolism and meaning of bats in Greek cultures may vary depending on the region and period.
+However, one thing is clear: Bats were seen as mysterious and powerful creatures, often representing the divine.7

 Celtic